nichsedge/digital-garden/content/Figure/Sam Altman.md

    - **Ensuring Accuracy**: Although GPT-4 can sometimes produce convincing but incorrect information, there is ongoing work to make future models more reliable.
 Users currently need to fact-check, but improvements in grounding AI in factual data are in progress.

 ### 11. **Memories and the Future of AI Interaction**
-   - **Introducing Memory to ChatGPT**: OpenAI has started implementing memory features in ChatGPT, allowing it to retain and recall previous conversations.
+   - **Introducing Memory to [[ChatGPT]]**: OpenAI has started implementing memory features in [[ChatGPT]], allowing it to retain and recall previous conversations.
 This step is part of OpenAI’s vision of a more dynamic, personalized, and context-aware AI experience.
    - **Evolving Use Cases**: As AI tools develop memory, they become better suited to personal, in-depth, and complex interactions, marking a shift toward AI that can serve as an ongoing collaborative partner.

 This summary captures both the current capabilities and the limitations of models like GPT-4 and Sora, along with insights into the future trajectory of AI development, emphasizing both the technical and ethical dimensions.